 - Countries and companies are more efficient and effective in their activities related to new chemicals;

-- This world will be achieved within an equivalence framework, if applicable.
+- This world would have been achieved within an equivalence framework, if applicable.

-The OECD New Chemicals group has been in existence since 1999, first as the New Chemicals Task Force, and now as the Clearing House on New Chemicals.
-The work of the Clearing House is focused on three major areas:
+The OECD New Chemicals group existed since 1999 to 2016, first as the New Chemicals Task Force, and later as the Clearing House on New Chemicals.
+The work of the Clearing House was then focused on three major areas:

 - Developing and implementing work sharing arrangements to progress towards mutual acceptance of notifications.